Walking in Pennine Yorkshire

 Set in the heart of the South Pennines this 10 mile circular route traces the routes of transport and industrial heritage located in the charming Pennine village of Marsden.
 This walk is fun for all the family.

 A 43 mile (69km) long distance footpath which crosses wild and desolate moorland, reservoirs and the famous Bronte Falls - the perfect place for a picnic stop.
-Civilisation is never far away with plenty of pubs, country houses and independent shops in the historic village of Haworth.
+The Brontë Way is the definitive trail for Brontë fans.

 Discover a wide variety of scenery from quiet villages to rolling fields and wooded valleys on this 24 mile long walk, which can be divided into 13 short sections and involves almost 4000ft.